scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 .. class:: abstract

    We present here the idea behind Papyri, a framework we are developing to provide a better documentation experience for the scientific ecosystem.
-   In particular, we wish to provide a documentation browser from within Jupyter or other IDE **s?** and Python editors that gives a unified experience, cross library navigation search and indexing. *I don't understand the last part of the sentence (let's chat).*
-   By decoupling documentation generation from rendering we hope this can help address some of the documentation accessibility concerns, and allow customisation based on users' preferences.
+In particular, we wish to provide a documentation browser from within Jupyter or other IDEs and Python editors that gives a unified experience, cross library navigation search and indexing. *I don't understand the last part of the sentence (let's chat).*  By decoupling documentation generation from rendering we hope this can help address some of the documentation accessibility concerns, and allow customisation based on users' preferences.

 .. class:: keywords